Skip to main content

 3. Obtains an access token using your app’s client credentials

-4. Forwards the GraphQL request to the JTL ERP API with the correct Authorization and X-Tenant-ID headers
+4. Forwards the GraphQL request to the JTL-Wawi API with the correct Authorization and X-Tenant-ID headers

 5. Returns the response as-is